Orange, Vaucluse: History

 The city remained part of scattered Nassau holdings until it was repeatedly captured by the forces of Louis XIV during his wars of the late 17th century.
 The city was occupied by France in 1673, 1679, 1690, 1697 and 1702–1713 before it was finally ceded to France in 1713 under the Treaty of Utrecht.

 Following the French Revolution in 1789, Orange was absorbed into the French department of Drôme, then Bouches-du-Rhône, then finally Vaucluse.
 However, the title remained with the Dutch princes of Orange.

 Orange attracted international attention in 1995, when it elected a member of the National Front (FN), Jacques Bompard, as its mayor.
 Bompard left the FN in 2005 and became a member of the conservative Movement for France (MPF) until 2010, when he founded the League of the South (LS).

 Orange was home to the French Foreign Legion's armored First Foreign Cavalry Regiment until 11 July 2014, when the regiment officially moved to the Camp de Carpiagne in the 9th arrondissement of Marseille in the Massif des Calanques.
 On 1 January 2017, together with a number of neighbouring communes, it was transferred from the arrondissement of Avignon to the arrondissement of Carpentras.

 Demographics

-With 28,922 residents (as of 2018), Orange is the second-largest commune of Vaucluse by population after Avignon and just before Carpentras.
+With 29,706 residents (as of 2023), Orange is the third-largest commune of Vaucluse by population, after Avignon and Carpentras.

 Main sights

+The Orange museum, with the unique Roman cadastre on the wall.

 The town is renowned for its Roman architecture; its Roman theatre is described as the most impressive still existing in Europe.
 The Triumphal Arch is of uncertain age, but current research accepts the inscription as evidence of a date during the reign of emperor Augustus.
 The arch also contains an inscription dedicated to emperor Tiberius in AD 27, when it was reconstructed to celebrate the victories of Germanicus over the German tribes in the Rhineland.
 The arch, theatre, and surroundings were listed in 1981 by UNESCO as a World Heritage Site.

 The Musée (Museum) displays the biggest (7.56 x 5.90 m) cadastral Roman maps ever recovered, etched on marble.
 They cover the area between Orange, Nîmes, and Montélimar.

 Culture

 In 1869, the Roman theatre was restored and has been the site of a music festival.
 The festival, given the name Chorégies d'Orange in 1902, has been held annually ever since, and is now famous as an international opera festival.

 In 1971, the "New Chorégies" were started and became an overnight, international success.
 Many top international opera singers have performed in the theatre, such as Barbara Hendricks, Plácido Domingo, Montserrat Caballé, Roberto Alagna, René Pape and Inva Mula.
-Operas such as Tosca, Aida, Faust, and Carmine Karm Conte have been staged here, many with a sumptuous staging and also receiving outstanding acclaim.
+Operas such as Tosca, Aida, Faust, and Carmine Karm Conte have been staged here.

 The Roman theatre is one of three heritage sites at which the Roman wall remains.